Learning to Read Talmud

 What it Looks Like and How it Happens

-- It continues and deepens the Bridging Initiative's focus on the teaching and learning of classical Jewish texts.
+- It continued and deepened the Bridging Initiative's focus on the teaching and learning of classical Jewish texts.

-- It recruits creative and thoughtful instructors of Talmud to study their own practice and their students' learning.
+- It recruited creative and thoughtful instructors of Talmud to study their own practice and their students' learning.

 In spring 2016, we convened a small cohort of scholars of rabbinic literature to examine what it means to learn to read Talmud and how we teach our students to do so.
 Drawing on a relatively new and growing body of research that seeks to bridge the worlds of academic Talmud scholarship and scholarship on pedagogy, we thought together about how our students construct their understandings of Talmud and how we, as scholars and teachers, help them to do that.
 We sought to move beyond impressionistic understandings of our teaching and investigate what we mean by learning to read Talmud and the ways in which we translate our different understandings into our diverse classrooms.